atlarredondo/SelfDrivingCarND-Advanced-Lane-Finding-P4/writeup.md

 In order to reduce noise I used a rolling window array in order to take the average of the current frame and the last 4.
 This operations is written on the `Line.find_lines` method where the `Line.average_value` is called on the curvature and center_diff values.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
-TODO

 The results were plotted back to the image on the `Line.draw_lines` method.
 This method takes in the original image the warped image and the left and right line pixel coordinates. `cv2.fill_polly` is called to draw the line pixel coordinates.
 After the lines are drawn `cv2.warpPerspective` is then called to warp the image down to the original perspective.
 Finally, the final original image and the warped line images get merge together by using the `cv2.addWeighted` function.